joshtynjala/actionscript-3.0-developers-guide/html-content-in-adobe-air/programming-html-and-javascript-in-air/about-the-htmlloader-class.md

 </div>

 You can also render HTML text by using the TextField class, but its capabilities are limited.
-The Adobe® Flash® Player’s TextField class supports a subset of HTML markup, but because of size limitations, its capabilities are limited.
+The Adobe® Flash® Player's TextField class supports a subset of HTML markup, but because of size limitations, its capabilities are limited.
 (The HTMLLoader class included in Adobe AIR is not available in Flash Player.)